Tadhg McCarthaigh's GAA

-Tadhg MacCarthaigh GAA is a Gaelic Athletic Association club based in Caheragh in Cork, Ireland.

-This is a Gaelic football only club, with no hurling played.
+Tadhg MacCarthaigh GAA is a Gaelic Athletic Association club based in Caheragh in County Cork, Ireland.
+It is a Gaelic football only club, with no hurling played.
 The club in 2008 decided to start an under-12 hurling team, so the club may become a dual club in the future.
 The club is a member of the Carbery division of Cork GAA.

 History

-The Tadgh MacCarthaigh GAA Club was founded in 1954.
+The Tadhg MacCarthaigh GAA Club was founded in 1954.
 The first playing fields were in Sonny O’Driscoll’s and Dick Kingston’s of Corliss.
 The club won its first West Cork Junior B Championship in 1958.
 Since then, their successes included Junior 2 titles in 1968 and 1975 beating Ardfield on both occasions and in 1991 when they beat Kilbrittain.
 The club has had successes twice in the Under 21 B Championship, beating Timoleague in 1982 and St. Colum's in 1990.